12 business cost saving ideas to improve cash flow

 6. Go remote

-Mobile office tools let your team work productively from home.
-If remote work suits your business, you can reduce your office size and rent.
+Going remote reduces overhead costs by shrinking your office footprint.
+Mobile office tools let your team work productively from home, and if remote work suits your business, you can reduce your office size and rent.

 7. Share resources